thoughtbot/superglue/README.md

 ## Documentation

 Documentation is hosted on [Gitbook](https://jho406.gitbook.io/breezy).
-Be sure to select the correct version. `master` will always be in development.
+Be sure to select the correct version. `main` will always be in development.

 ## Contributing